-The ankle joint is surrounded by a water tight pocket called the joint capsule.
-This capsule is formed by ligaments, connective tissue and synovial tissue.
-When the joint capsule is filled with sterile saline and is distended, the surgeon can insert the arthroscope into the pocket that is formed, turn on the lights and the camera and see inside the ankle joint as if looking into an aquarium.
-The surgeon can see the structures that are inside the ankle joint including the joint surfaces of the distal tibia, fibula and talus and the synovial lining of the joint.
+The knee joint is surrounded by a water tight pocket called the joint capsule.
+This capsule is formed by the knee ligaments, connective tissue and synovial tissue.
+When the joint capsule is filled with sterile saline and is distended, the surgeon can insert the arthroscope into the pocket that is formed, turn on the lights and the camera and see inside the knee joint as if looking into an aquarium.
+The surgeon can see nearly everything that is inside the knee joint including: (1) the joint surfaces of the tibia, femur and patella, (2) the two menisci, (3) the two cruciate ligaments, and (4) the synovial lining of the joint.